EoBryanDev/health-check-system/README.md

 `docs/2_requirements.md`: Here I syntetized the main requiriments found on initial demand.
 I splited in: functional requirements, non-functional requirements and design requirements.

 `docs/3_application_container.dio`: That file is a fragment from C4 model (only container) and It helped me to see the project in a big picture.

+`docs/4_ui_ux`: In this folder I've scratched up the desktop and mobile wireframe to guide my frontend development.